idaholab/Malcolm-Helm/README.md

 test-pod                                           0/1     Completed   0          7m31s
 </pre>

-The PerstentVolumeClaim should make a new directory in the NFS export and the Pod is designed to exit after creating a "SUCCESS" file in that directory so it shows a status of "Completed".
-Check the NFS directory to verify a new directory has been create with a file named "SUCCESS".
+The PerstentVolumeClaim should make a new directory in the NFS export and the Pod is designed to exit after creating a "SUCCESS" file in that directory so it shows a status of "Completed" above.
+Check the NFS directory to verify a new directory has been create and it contains a file named "SUCCESS".

 <pre>
 nfs-subdir-provisioner$ ls -al